 Los Angeles has its Hollywood Walk of Fame, and Angels Camp has the Frog Hop of Fame.
-Considering that international frog jumping contests have been taking place in Angels Camp every year since 1928 except for one year it was cancelled during WWII, and in 2020 because of the COVID pandemic.
-Each year we immortalize the winning frog and frog wrangler in brass in our historic sidewalks.
+Considering that the internationally acclaimed Jumping Frog Jubilee frog jumping contest has been taking place in Angels Camp every year since 1928 (except for when it was cancelled one year during the Great Depression, and again in 2020 because of the COVID pandemic), it makes sense that we immortalize the winning frog and frog wrangler in brass in our historic sidewalks each year.
 We might take frog jumping a little more seriously than most, but can you blame us?

 The Angels Camp Museum, gift shop, and Calaveras Visitors Bureau are all three located right inside the main building of the museum.
 Here you’ll find Calaveras-made honey, olive oil, coffee, ceramics, and snacks, Gold Rush era souvenirs, one-of-a-kind hats and shirts, books on local history, and much more.
 Visit us to purchase great mementos of your visit to Angels Camp and Calaveras County!